Waning Gibbous on

 Moon before ascending node

-12 days after descending node on 8 August 2043 at 16:43 in ♍ Virgo.
-The Moon is located south of the ecliptic over the following day, until the lunar orbit crosses from South to North in ascending node on 22 August 2043 at 23:42 in ♓ Pisces.
+12 days after descending node on 8 August 2043 at 16:43 in ♍ Virgo the Moon is positioned south of the ecliptic over the following day until the lunar crosses the ecliptic again from South to North in ascending node on 22 August 2043 at 23:42 in ♓ Pisces.

 Moon after southern standstill

-5 days since the previous standstill on 16 August 2043 at 03:37 in ♑ Capricorn when the Moon has reached South declination of ∠-28.600°, the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠28.661° at the point of next northern standstill on 29 August 2043 at 09:18 in ♋ Cancer.
+5 days since the last southern standstill on 16 August 2043 at 03:37 in ♑ Capricorn when the Moon has reached South declination of ∠-28.600° the lunar orbit is extending northward over the next 7 days to face maximum declination of ∠28.661° at the point of next northern standstill on 29 August 2043 at 09:18 in ♋ Cancer.

 Syzygy in 13 days